01 of 08

 Like most pieces, the rook cannot jump over other pieces.
 But, it can land on a square occupied by an opponent’s piece, and remove that piece from the board.
 This is known as capturing a piece.
 All pieces are capable of capturing in this manner.

 In the diagram, the rook can move to any of the squares marked with a dot.
 It can also capture the black bishop on g4 by moving to that square.
 It may not move onto or through the squares occupied by the white pawns.

 Rooks participate in the King's special ability known as castling.Continue to 3 of 8 below.

 The bishop moves any number of squares diagonally in a straight line.

 Notice that the bishop will always remain on squares of one color during a game.
 For example, the bishop in the diagram above will always stay on dark squares.
 At the beginning of a game, each player has both a light-squared bishop and a dark-squared bishop.Continue to 4 of 8 below.

 04 of 08

-The queen combines the abilities of the rook and bishop.
-A queen moves any number of squares in a straight line, in any direction.
+The queen has the combined abilities of the rook and bishop.
+A queen can move any number of squares in a straight line and in any direction.
 This mobility makes the queen the most powerful piece in chess.
 Queens and rooks are known as major pieces.Continue to 5 of 8 below.

 05 of 08